Liresol/anki-custom-shortcuts/custom_shortcuts/config.md

 "window_browser preview": Emulates what the card will look like during review

+"window_browser remove current filter": *Not in vanilla Anki*, Removes the most recently used filter previously saved to the sidebar

 "window_browser remove tag": Removes tags from a card

 "window_browser reposition": Repositions a *new* card in the review schedule

+"window_browser save current filter": *Not in vanilla Anki*, Saves the current filter to the sidebar (and lets you name it)

 "window_browser select all": Selects all cards